WHAT TO DO?

 - Includes 1 bottle of farm traditionally brewed rice wine.

-- Rate includes complimentary use of farm motorbikes or farm old 4 door, manual transmission, seat 5 sedan car exclusive of petrol.
+- Rate includes complimentary use of farm 2 old 4 door, manual transmission, seat 5 sedan car exclusive of petrol.

 - Rates quoted are inclusive of 5% government tax and 10% service charge.